 The multi-perspective approach to historical scholarship requires viewing events, trends, and developments through a variety of analytical lenses.
 Often overlooked in traditional history curricula are the insights that the economic way of thinking adds to social, political, and geographic perspectives.
-Emphasizing the role of institutions, Economic History for Leaders looks at the impact of seven key forces in shaping the development of the United States.
+Emphasizing the role of institutions, Economic Forces In American History (EFIAH) looks at the impact of seven key forces in shaping the development of the United States.

 Forces in American History

 - A key to understanding people’s behavior is figuring out the incentives they face.

 - Economic freedom, rule of law, and well defined property rights promote growth and prosperity.

 - Inflation (deflation) happens when the money supply grows more quickly (slowly) than output.